finbourne/workflow-sdk-java/sdk/docs/WorkersApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // WorkersApi apiInstance = apiFactory.build(WorkersApi.class);

         WorkersApi apiInstance = ApiFactoryBuilder.build(fileName).build(WorkersApi.class);
         String scope = "scope_example"; // String | Scope of the worker
         String code = "code_example"; // String | Code of the worker
         RunWorkerRequest runWorkerRequest = new RunWorkerRequest(); // RunWorkerRequest |
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Worker.
 Defaults to returning the latest version of the Worker if not specified. try {
+            // uncomment the below to set overrides at the request level
+            // RunWorkerResponse result = apiInstance.runWorker(scope, code, runWorkerRequest, asAt).execute(opts);

             RunWorkerResponse result = apiInstance.runWorker(scope, code, runWorkerRequest, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {